gvwilson/sdxjs/es/file-backup/index.md

 [% excerpt archivo="test-backup.out" %]

 <blockquote class="break-antes" markdown="1">
-### Design for test
+### diseño for test

-un de the best ways---maybe *the* best way---to evaluate software design is by thinking about [% i "testability!como design criterion" "software design!testability" %]testability[% /i %] [% b Feathers2004 %].
+un de the best ways---maybe *the* best way---to evaluate software diseño is by thinking about [% i "testability!como diseño criterion" "software diseño!testability" %]testability[% /i %] [% b Feathers2004 %].
 We were able to use un mock archivosystem En lugar de  de un real un porque the archivosystem has un well-defined API that is provided to nosotros en un single librería, so replacing it is un matter de changing un thing en un place.
-Si you have to change several parts de your code en order to test it, the code is telling you to consolidate those parts into un component.
+Si you have to change several parts de your código en order to test it, the código is telling you to consolidate those parts into un component.
 </blockquote>

 <div class="break-antes"></div>